 To ensure your spot at Truett, you will need to pay the $300 enrollment deposit.
 This deposit will be applied to your student account and reduces balance owed during financial settlement.
 You have two options on how to pay your enrollment deposit:

 |May 15th||November 15th||April 15th|

 Check out the financial information on the Truett website including estimated costs, Truett scholarship awards, outside scholarship opportunities, church matching, and need-based aid.
 After paying your enrollment deposit, you will receive a scholarship award letter from Truett Seminary.
 You will also receive an award notification from Student Financial Services.
-The financial aid website and FAQs are also helpful.
 Their office can assist with all questions regarding new or deferred loans.

 This ID, along with your password, gives you access to your Baylor email account, as well as any campus computer.
 Please note: you will not be able to activate your Bear_ID until your deposit has been processed.
 After your Bear_ID has been activated, please begin checking your Baylor email on a regular basis, as you will begin to receive emails from several different offices here at Truett.

 BearWeb is the online service that students utilize to register for classes, check final grades, look at your transcript, and access your time-card (if working on campus).
 Once you have set up your account, you will be able to register for classes for the upcoming semester.
 For detailed information on registering for classes, please visit the Instructions for Online Registration page.

 Orientation is required for ALL incoming students at Truett Seminary.

 Please take a few minutes to fill out this short questionnaire which will help us in placing you in a compatible Covenant Group by the start of the upcoming semester.
 Don't know what a Covenant Group is?
 Find the answer on the the Spiritual Formation website and take a moment to read a letter from Spiritual Formation.